opthub-org/problem-cognitively-unbiased-random-sequence-generation/README.md

 ```

 ## Environmental Variables
-Via environmental variables, you can specify the number of variables (i.e., the length of random number sequence), the definition of objective functions, and the parameters of cognitive bias.
+Using environmental variables, you can specify the number of variables (i.e., the length of random number sequence), the definition of objective functions, and the parameters of cognitive bias.

 |Variable            |Default                                                |
 |--------------------|-------------------------------------------------------|